Acts 17:24-34

 Faithful evangelism begins with the proper motivation, which is the first thing we saw in Paul’s encounter with, in Athens there, our first point last week.
 We also understand the impossibility of the task.
 We cannot bring dead people to life.
 We can’t do that.
 As we said last week, the Athenian philosophers, they were so spiritually blind that they interpreted Paul’s clear testimony about Jesus and the resurrection as Paul adding two separate gods to their pantheon, Jesus and Anastasis.
 It’s ridiculous.
 The multitude of idols throughout Athens testified to their absolute blindness and confusion.
 They didn’t know where to direct their worship.
 They even admit their ignorance by erecting an altar to an unknown God.

 And that’s Paul’s in right there.
 That’s where he jumps in to tell them about the common ground that he shares with them.
 Those Athenian philosophers, even fellow Jews, ignorant superstitious masses around the entire Roman Empire, they all shared the same common ground.
 And that is this: God designed human beings to worship.
 They all worship.
 That’s the common ground that you and I share with unbelievers today, as well.
-All our worshipers.
+All are worshipers.
 We are creatures.
 As such, we are worshipers.
 We are created in God’s image and we’re created to worship him.
-Sin has distorted that.
-It’s perverted that and so we direct our worship elsewhere, but it’s an objective, undeniable testimony to our creatureliness.
+Sin has distorted that, it’s perverted that and so we direct our worship elsewhere, but it’s an objective, undeniable testimony to our creatureliness.
 It points us all to the God who created us.

 Let’s pick up the story there at verse 22, Acts 17:22.
 Paul’s standing in the midst of the Areopagus and he said, “Men of Athens, I perceive that in every way you are very religious,” again, not a compliment, just a fact.
 “For as I passed along and observed the objects of your worship, I found also an altar with this inscription, ‘To the unknown god.’
 What therefore you worship as unknown, this I proclaim to you.”
 Let’s stop there for a second.
 The Athenians have already acknowledged the fact of God’s existence.
 That God exists is not the question.
 For them it’s a question of what god exists.
 Who is this unknown god?
 What is he like?